 EM Program Start Date and Application

-Prospective EM service providers may also apply for authorization to provide EM service to vessels.
-As part of their application, service providers must prepare Electronic Monitoring Service Plans (EMSP) that describe in detail how an EM Service Provider will provide EM services to contracted vessels.
+To receive authorization to provide EM service to vessels, prospective service providers will be required to prepare Electronic Monitoring Service Plans (EMSP) that describe in detail how an EM Service Provider will provide EM services to contracted vessels.

 Further information on the development of the West Coast Groundfish EM Program and rulemakings can be found below.